zachmccabe/zachmccabe.github.io/_tools/exiftool-notes.md

 You can inject an arbitrary altitude into GPS metadata.
 (Some of the apps I use have trouble with video files that don't include full coords as an x,y,z string.
 This is useful, for example, for videos shot on Android mobile phones, where altitude isn't captured in MP4 files.)

-I hesitate to add arbitrary altitude into coords string but, in some situations, it is more helpful than not.
+I hesitate to add arbitrary altitude into the coords string but, in some situations, it is more helpful than not.

 Injects altitude of 0 meters above sea level into UserData:GPSCoordinates string in foo.mp4, while maintaining the file's existing x,y coordinates:

 <pre>
-<code>exiftool -ext mp4 '-UserData:GPSCoordinates<$GPSLatitude,$GPSLongitude,0' foo.mp4</code>
+<code>exiftool -ext mp4 '-userdata:gpscoordinates<$gpslatitude,$gpslongitude,0' foo.mp4</code>
 </pre>

 You can write this snippet, and then write one of the snippets above to copy full x,y,z coords to an XMP sidecar file.